josbeir/cakephp-docs-md/docs/5/en/development/sessions.md

 in the meantime.

-To prevent this behavior you will have to change the way how sessions are being handled in CakePHP by using a different session handler like [sessions-cache-sessions](#sessions-cache-sessions) combined with the [Redis Engine](#caching-redisengine) or another cache engine.
+To prevent this behavior you will have to change the way how sessions are being handled in CakePHP by using a different session handler like [Sessions Cache Sessions](#sessions-cache-sessions) combined with the [Redis Engine](#caching-redisengine) or another cache engine.

 > [!TIP]